ChengqiLiu/2IMS30-Defence-Design/Readme.md

 This code uses the double sliding window method to detect the HELLO/DIO flooding attack.

 To run this detection, first export the pcapng format file captured by Wireshark into a csv file.
-Name the csv file "sensniff_result.csv" and put it in the same folder as the Python code, and then run the code.
+Name the csv file "sensniff_result.csv" and put it in the same folder as the Python code, then run the code.

 Commenting out lines 69 and 70 of the code can overlap the two bar charts, which may make the comparison results more intuitive.